aghatpande/scRNASeq_SR1/README.md

 The SessionInfo is stored in the sessioninfo_scrnaseq_07282021.txt file ending in latest date.

-The slide deck is in the cll_seurat_analysis_slides.key file on the macbookair
+The slide deck is in the cll_seurat_analysis_slides_ver2.zip file and is a Keynote file